Follow TV Tropes

 • Aside from sprint tracks, there's Crystal Abyss Zone, a two-lap track that takes about three minutes on average to complete.
 Its length is one of many reasons why it's the first track in Map Hell.

-• Mighty Glacier: Class G characters like Eggman (2 top speed and 8 weight), Chaos Zero (3 top speed and 8 weight) and Heavy (1 top speed and 9 weight) are among the heaviest (tied with Metal) and have impressive drift spark charge rate, but endure a very low top speed.
+• Mighty Glacier: Class G characters like Eggman (2 top speed and 8 weight), Chaos Zero (3 top speed and 9 weight) and E-102 Gamma (1 top speed and 9 weight) are among the heaviest (tied with Metal) and have impressive drift spark charge rate, but endure a very low top speed.
 Played With due to the fact that a low top speed also means a high acceleration and the ability to charge boosts faster while drifting, meaning they can reach said speeds faster and recover better than most other racers.

 • Mythology Gag: Several nods to both the Sonic franchise in general and Sonic Robo Blast 2 specifically are scattered throughout the game: